dmo575/2D-game-engine/README.md

-# About this project
+## About this project
-This was a huge project I did a while ago for a fundamentals of game engines class.
+This was a project I did a while ago for a fundamentals of game engines class.
 I decided to implement all that crossed my mind and ended up building this cool little 2D/2.5D game engine.

 I initially made it on Windows using Visual Studio, so making it work on Linux with VSCode + gcc has been a really fun journey.
 This is the first compiled application I make work on Linux and it has been a great intro snippet on things like CMake, how libraries work on Linux (no .dlls) and path differences between Linux and Windows.

-## Structure of the Engine:
+## Structure of the engine:
 The Engine is divided into different building pieces (explained below) and it is decoupled from the SDL library via interfaces.

 ## Modules: